hossner/bankid/README.md

 sessionID := conn.SendRequest("192.168.0.1", "", "", nil, nil)
 ```

-Now, at every status update of the request the call back function ```myCallBack``` is called, allowing for handling the session accordingly.
+Now, at every status update of the request the call back function ```myCallBack``` is called, allowing for handling of the session accordingly.

 If required, more customization is possible through the configuration file (path provided as argument to the ```bankid.New``` function) and/or a ```bankid.Requirement``` struct, provided as argument to the bankid.Connection.SendRequest method at each request.